Recent changes to wills, powers of attorney and succession law

 - One may sign traditionally in-person, or virtually using audio-visual communication technology using counterparts of the will or POA.

-- Specifically, the practice of circulating the original will or POA and seeing it executed in multiple virtual meetings will not be continued after a date to be proclaimed.
-All signatures will have to be contemporaneous.
-It might be a good practice to adopt contemporaneous signing processes now for virtual executions if you have not done so already.
+- Specifically, the practice of circulating the original will or POA and seeing it executed in multiple virtual meetings was not continued after April 21, 2021.
+All signatures now have to be contemporaneous.

-2. Section 16 will be repealed on a date to be proclaimed, but not earlier than January 1, 2022.
-Marriages entered into after this effective date will no longer nullify an existing will.
+2. Section 16 was repealed on January 1, 2022.
+Marriages entered into after this date do not longer nullify an existing will.

-3. Separated Spouses to be treated more like Divorced Spouses: Separated spouses of a person who died on or after a date to be proclaimed, but no earlier than January 1, 2022, can be treated in certain circumstances as predeceasing the testator in the administration of that will.
+3. Separated Spouses are treated more like Divorced Spouses: Separated spouses of a person who died on or after January 1, 2022 can be treated in certain circumstances as predeceasing the testator in the administration of that will.
 Section 17 will exclude separated spouses if:

 - they lived separate and apart as a result of the breakdown of their marriage for a period of three years, if the period immediately preceded the death,